Tsdevendra1/Neural-Network-from-scratch/README.md

   - Adam Optimizer
   -Logistic regression loss function

-So far the network includes:
-  - Batch Norm
-  - Adam Optimizer
-  -Logistic regression loss function

 To be added:
-  -Dropout
-  -Residual learning
+  - Dropout
+  - Residual Learning
-  -Sigmoid loss function
+  - Sigmoid loss function
-  -RSS loss function
+  - RSS loss function

 The network has only been evaluated to approximate the XOR function.